 (e) Improvement in the performance of buildings from a health perspective (e.g. temperatures, comfort, effective air intake and recycling filters), which will improve the protection and resilience of populations;

-(f) (g)
+(f) Inclusive dialogue, coordination and collaboration on efforts related to energy resilience across the ECE region; and

+(g) Increased understanding and implementation of climate-friendly policies and mechanisms that can help increase financing for low- and zero-carbon technologies, the critical raw materials needed for low carbon transformations, and green infrastructure projects in the ECE region.

 III.
 Deliverables to be implemented in 2024.